gymrek-lab/gymreklab.github.io/doc/WDL.rst

 Specifying Cromwell output locations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`_Cromwells_execution_directory` is confusingly organized, so it's hard to find the outputs of a Cromwell run if you don't tell it to put them anywhere specific.
+:ref:`_Cromwells_execution_directory` is confusingly organized, so it's hard to find the outputs of the final tasks(s) in a Cromwell run if you don't tell it to put them anywhere specific.
 Instead, add an options JSON file to your Cromwell run with `-o <option_file>.json` and tell it to put the workflow's outputs in the location you'd like: